codespaces-contrib/save-june/README.md

     - Codespaces also does not allow the workspace mount location to vary, so what is set in the docker-compose.yml file is ignored, which is confusing.

 1. A related but less severe problem is that there is no way to open both of these containers in the same VS Code window.
 (E.g. this could be modeled after multi-root workspaces which provides some of the UX hooks needed to do it).

+1. There's no automation around adding any content in this repository beyond VS Code's built in extension recommendations today.

 ----